hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 believes only in the existence of the people they have met.

-Solipsism would not be crazy if you were the only sentient being in a world of amoebae.
-You would not need a theory of mind to explain their behaviour.
+Solipsism would not be crazy if you were the only sentient being in a world of amoebae, since you would not need a theory of mind to explain their behaviour.
 But in a world of beings whose behavioural complexity matches your own, mental states you cannot access remain the best explanation for the behaviour of others.